-While on the Great Smoky Mountains road trip, you’ll want to check out the coolest geological features.
+While on the Great Smoky Mountains road trip, you’ll want to check out the most fantastic geological features.
 Alum Cave Trail is like three tourist attractions in one!

-First, the path takes you under Arch Rock, a massive slab of slate which naturally eroded into the shape of a doorway, perfectly sized for a human hiker.
+First, the path takes you under Arch Rock, a massive slab of slate that naturally eroded into the shape of a doorway, perfectly sized for a human hiker.

 Finally, the trail leads you to the entrance of Alum Cave.
 The walls are covered in a chemical compound called aluminum potassium sulfate.
 It sounds scientific, but it’s a similar ingredient to baking powder.
-The Cherokee would have used it to tan leather, staunch bleeding wounds, and deodorize clothing.
+The Cherokee would have used it for tanning leather, staunch bleeding wounds, and deodorizing clothing.